IBM/datastage-standalone-workshop/workshop/lab-1/README.md

 # Lab 1: Introduction to DataStage

-DataStage Flow Designer enables users to create, edit, load, and run DataStage jobs which can be used to perform integration of data from various sourcs in order to glean meaningful and valuable information.
+DataStage Flow Designer enables users to create, edit, load, and run DataStage jobs which can be used to perform integration of data from various sources in order to glean meaningful and valuable information.

 The purpose of this lab is to familiarize ourselves with the DataStage Flow Designer and the Operations Console.